 The Nominating Committee

 The Nominating Committee shall be appointed by the Executive Committee.
 Usually, it will consist of the retiring members of the Vestry.
-This committee shall present a slate of candidates for the Vestry to the Parish for election at the Annual Meeting.
-They will oversee the voting and count the ballots.
-They will determine if an additional ballot will be necessary.
-They will also recommend candidates to the Vestry as Delegates and Alternates to the Diocesan Convention.
+This Committee shall present a slate of candidates for the Vestry to the Parish for election at the Annual Meeting.
+The Committee will oversee the voting and count the ballots.
+The Committee will determine if an additional ballot is necessary.
+The Committee will also recommend candidates to the Vestry as Delegates and Alternates to the Diocesan Convention.

 Special Committees